google/libphonenumber/FAQ.md

 @Mexico,
 Mexico used to have such additional prefixes (1, 02, 045, ...) for dialling
 mobile numbers internatioanlly, fixed-line to mobile nationally..
-As these dialling patterns were deprecated, we have continued maintain mobile and fixed-line ranges at higher level, returning type as [`FIXED_LINE_OR_MOBILE`](#fixed_line_or_mobile)
+As these dialling patterns were deprecated, we have continued to maintain mobile and fixed-line ranges at higher level, returning type as [`FIXED_LINE_OR_MOBILE`](#fixed_line_or_mobile)

 ### Why Mexico (MX) numbers in older dialling formats are accepted as valid ones?
-Though library have stopped supporting below older dialling codes in the canonical form and formatting results, we are lenient in parsing the number, i.e removing all older codes.
+Though library has stopped supporting below older dialling codes in the canonical form and formatting results, we are lenient in parsing the number, i.e removing all older codes.
 - 1 -> in E.164 international diallings